hawkjo/champ/README.md

 subset of phiX be labeled in channels that proteins are visible in, to help with alignment of low concentrations, but this refers specifically to the channel where 100% of phiX clusters are visible.

-`LDA_WEIGHTS` the path to the LDA weights file

-`--perfect-target-name` the label used to identify your perfect target
+`--perfect-target-name` the key used in the dictionary in the target YAML file that identifies your target sequence

 `--alternate-perfect-reads` the path to a text file of read names that should be treated as the perfect target reads.
 Usually this is for experimenting with reads in case you're not sure what the protein might bind to

 `--alternate-good-reads` just like alternate perfect reads above, except it is assumed that it contains some reads that will not bind as well

+`--alternate-fiducial-reads` use read names in a given text file instead of phiX for the rough alignment step

 `--microns-per-pixel` the size of a side of one pixel, in microns